SaiSingamsetty/Assignments/README.md

 #### NOTE : Please run the project in Visual Studio for better understanding.

 I have made a windows application to complete the task.
-It will store all the images in "~/Images/"
+(Most of the logic would be similar even in ASP.NET) It will store all the images in "~/Images/"

   ##### Downloaded.jpg is the input file